-The theatre major prepares students for careers in acting, design and technology, production, management and teaching.
-A graduate is expected to possess the following competencies: the ability to understand and apply the skills necessary for success as an actor or actress; to prepare students, non-students and professionals for theatrical presentations; to direct, produce and manage the overall operations of a theatre; to possess an understanding of the role of theatre in today’s society and to the theatre of other cultures.
+- The theatre major prepares students for careers in acting, design and technology, production, management, and teaching.
+A graduate is expected to possess the following competencies: the ability to understand and apply the skills necessary for success as a performer; to prepare students, non-students, and professionals for theatrical presentations; to direct, produce, and manage the overall operations of a theatre; to possess an understanding of the role of theatre in today’s society and to the theatre of other cultures.

 - Successfully develop ongoing audition material to be utilized in professional auditions in the pursuit of professional theatre employment.

 - Successfully develop production concepts and ideas for theatrical productions.